sg-s/xolotl/docs/how-to/discover-components.md

 ### Using [`xolotl.search()`](https://xolotl.readthedocs.io/en/master/reference/matlab/cpplab/#search)

-The `xolotl` system that underlies `xolotl` can also search for all C++ header files using wildcards.
-For example, to find all components that are sourced from papers authored by Astrid Prinz, we can use:
+`xolotl` can search for all C++ header files using wildcards.
+For example, to find all components that are sourced from papers authored by Astrid Prinz (this means it will look for .hpp files in any folder called "prinz"), we can use:

 ```matlab
 xolotl.search('prinz')